Inside: learn how to organize the nursery closet step-by-step plus the best closet organization ideas and tips for a beautiful yet functional space

 Swaddle sacks and/or swaddle blankets are great for helping baby to settle as a newborn, then when they’re older sleeping bags are the way to go.

-Like meeting family members for the first time, Christenings or holiday parties.
+Like meeting family members for the first time, Christenings, holiday parties or siblings birthday parties.

 Here, we’re talking about that cute flowery dress and cardigan set and those adorable red corduroy trousers with matching shirt and waistcoat.
 Cute, but not practical and probably not all that comfortable for a newborn either.

-Baby shoes can also be added to the list here – until your baby is walking, shoes are not necessary.
+Baby socks can also be added to the list here – until your baby is walking, shoes are not necessary.

 To sum it up, here are all the different baby clothes that you’ll need as a minimum for a newborn: